Overcoming Challenges in Understanding and Quantifying Scope 3 Emissions for Large Enterprises

-As climate change leaders and policy makers accelerate the push towards net zero, companies can expect growing scrutiny and regulation of their carbon footprint.
+"Why should companies in Australia measure their Scope 3 emissions?"
+This question arises as climate change leaders and policymakers accelerate the push towards net-zero emissions.
+Companies can anticipate increasing scrutiny and regulation of their carbon footprint.

 Scope 3 emissions account for almost 85% of an enterprise’s emissions*.
 It is therefore critical for businesses seeking to decarbonise to accurately measure their Scope 3 emissions.

 Scope 3 emissions are outside a company’s direct control and are typically spread out across its value chain.
 Most of a company’s Scope 3 emissions stem from their primary suppliers.
 Enterprises with large value chains may encounter a long tail of emissions beyond their primary suppliers, making it complex to track these emissions.

 The Greenhouse Gas (GHG) Protocol allows companies to use industry averages, proxies, and other sources to calculate emissions.
 However, the carbon measurement and management process can be complex, time-consuming, and unreliable, if companies don’t have the right resources and tools.

 Why Should Companies Measure their Scope 3 Emissions

 Companies must pay attention to their Scope 3 emissions for several reasons.

 According to the Carbon Disclosure Project (CDP), Scope 3 emissions can make up more than 75% or more of a company's greenhouse gas (GHG) emissions, and can reach close to 100% for certain industries such as financial services.

 Tracking Scope 3 emissions will enable companies to identify vulnerabilities in their value chain to changing regulations, such as mandatory disclosures and carbon pricing and taxation.